 For me it came down to two things: First, I want faux leather, not a legging with a leather-inspired sheen.
 And second, I want to be able to wear short tops, so a waistband ruins that look.

-If you want something to wear super, super casually, go for the Spanx.
+If you want something to wear super, super casually, or for travel, go for the Spanx.
 They’re comfy, they’re flattering, I can see why everyone loves them.
 But, if you want a legging that’s versatile, that you can wear out on a Friday night or to work with an oversized blazer, you absolutely, hands down, need the Commando faux leather leggings in your life.